JeremyNevill/firework/README.md

 Items can be added via the inbound rest API or manually through the dashboard.

-Integration to services such as [Zapier](https://zapier.com) enable realtime logging of hundreds of upstream devices and applications.
+Integration to online services such as [Zapier](https://zapier.com) enable realtime logging of hundreds of upstream devices and applications.

 For comprehensive instructions visit the [documentation and support](http://docs.firework.com) website.